duganchen/slipgate/README.md

 ## To Contributers

-To test this, do:
+To test this, build the main process (in VSCode) with Cmd-Shift-b.
+Then do:

     yarn start

-Use the "Restart" menu item to restart and pick up code changes to the main process, or "File->Quit" to finish.
+Changes to the renderer process get reloaded automatically.
+To pick up changes to the main process, enter Cmd-Shift-b to compile it, then choose Slipgate's "Restart" menu item.

 Use the "Attach to Chrome" Run Configuration to debug.